Flying-Rat/GodotEOS/godot_eos_extension/README.md

 ----------------
 1. Ensure the built `.gdextension` and any required EOS runtime DLLs are in `godot_epic_extension/demo/bin/` (or copy them into the demo project's `bin/` folder).
 2. Open `godot_epic_extension/demo/project.godot` in Godot Editor 4.x.
-3. Enable the `GodotEpic` plugin (if required) under Project Settings → Plugins.
+3. Enable the `GodotEOS` plugin (if required) under Project Settings → Plugins.
 4. Run the `main.tscn` scene to see the demo UI and test EOS-related flows.

 Setup helper scripts